 I love this painting by my buddy Ron DiCianni, for the book we did together, Tell Me About Heaven.
 As the angels carried Lazarus to Paradise in Luke 16, this is Gramps being transported to Jesus.

-I’d like to address a recent question that came up in a blog comment last week.
+I’d like to address a question that came up in a blog comment.
 I figure other readers might have read the question and may be interested, since I've been asked it many times over the years.